wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

             }
         }

 - **FIND**: This operation is a recursive MATCH at all levels of the authorization context.
 In the MATCH case, the structure is searched at the root of the authorization context.
 In the FIND case, the structure will be searched at all depth levels.
-In the following example we see how we do not need to specify the key 'auth' because the FIND operation will search the key 'office' for all the authorization context:
+In the following example it is unneeded to specify the key ``auth`` because the FIND operation will search the key ``office`` inside all the authorization context:

 .. code-block:: json
-        :class: output

         {
             "FIND": {